OliverDemuth/MayaSignedDistanceFields/README.md

 **Note**, installing *pytricubic* requires *CMake*.
 For more information see [here](https://github.com/danielguterding/pytricubic)

-Download the following scripts and save them in a folder on your PC/Mac
+#### Download the following scripts from this repository and save them in a folder on your PC/Mac
 ```
 ligamentCalculation.py
 runLigamentCalculation.py